mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 `grep "" *_count.txt | sed 's/_count.txt:/\t/' > test.txt`

-The average read length for each genome was calculated and extracted from the results:
+The average read length for each genome was calculated using fq (v0.11.0) and extracted from the results:

 `fq --ref NCCP11945.fa AUSMDU00008753_1.fq.gz AUSMDU00008753_2.fq.gz > AUSMDU00008753.yield.tab`